 One of the most sustainable ways to pack is by packing light.
 Even better if you can go carry-on.
 The more people fly carry on, the less fuel the plane needs to use to carry that weight.
 If you pack light, you’ll be way more likely to use public transportation as opposed to grabbing a cab from the airport too!

 Also make sure to pack zero waste travel items like reusable bags, bottles, containers, straws, and more to reduce your waste on the go.
-To learn more about what we recommend for packing, check out our eco-friendly packing list.

 Sustainable Travel Tips: While You’re There